Elias Neocleous & Co LLC > Limassol, Cyprus > Firm Profile

 Areas of practice

-under the Cyprus and other flags and all aspects of ship finance.
-It also handles disputes and executions of judgments against assets of shipping and aviation companies worldwide.
+Admiralty and shipping: Deals with the registration of vessels and aircraft under the Cyprus and other flags and all aspects of ship finance.
+It also advises on ship sale agreements, charterparties and other types of contract.
+It also handles disputes and execution of judgments against assets of shipping and aviation companies worldwide including ship arrests.

 Banking and finance: Advises on the Cyprus aspects of major cross-border

 It has particular expertise in investment via Cyprus to and from Central and Eastern Europe, Asia and South America.